Brian Henderson

 We too often receive the message that what we feel is too much.
 We come to believe that what makes us different, makes us a burden, and that we should deal with it on our own.

-But to need help is deeply human.
+But to need help is human.

 Change can be difficult.